-- Is significantly slower than that of their peers starting from the same baseline - Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap
+- Is significantly slower than that of their peers starting from the same baseline Fails to match or better the child's previous rate of progress - Fails to close the attainment gap between the child and their peers - Widens the attainment gap progress and low attainment will not automatically mean a pupil is recorded as having SEN.

 This may include progress in areas other than attainment, for example social needs.
+Slow